GovTechSG/ship-hats-overview/pcloudy-cli.md

 ## Run your tests

 After booking the device (and optionally uploading your apk file), you can run additional commands to perform your pCloudy tests.
-In this case, we are using Robot Framework as the testing framework in this example.
+In this example, we are using Robot Framework as the testing framework.

 ### To run your tests: